TaoM1992/ml_lab_finalproject/README.md

-# ml_lab_finalproject
-## University of San Francisco's Machine Learning Laboratory MSDS 699 Spring 2021
+# University of San Francisco's Machine Learning Laboratory MSDS 699 Spring 2021: Final Project -- Modeling Earthquake Damage

 ### Project Goal:
-using a historical data about earthquake impacts to predict the ordinal variable damage_grade, which represents a level of damage to the building that was hit by the earthquake.
+Using a historical data about earthquake impacts to predict the ordinal variable damage_grade, which represents a level of damage to the building that was hit by the earthquake.
 There are 3 grades of the damage:

 1 represents low damage